SamarthH/phiRM-DCM/README.md

 - gcc
 - GSL (The GNU Scientific Library)
-- NLOPT (The Non-Linear Optimisation Library)
 - Python 3 with numpy, matplotlib, sys, and subprocess modules (optional, Used for the helper script)

-The developer for this code will try to decrease the requirements with time and try to remove the requirement of NLOPT.

 # Compiling